 On its journey to take over and rule the luxury products market, famed luxury house, LVMH Moët Hennessy Louis Vuitton has acquired shares of another very famous luxury brand, Hermès International.
-According to the latest announcement, LVMH now holds 15,016,000 shares of Hermès International, representing 14.2% of the share capital of the company.
-The reason behind this acquirement according to LVMH is to be a long-term shareholder of Hermès and to help in the preservation of the family and French attributes of the famed brand.
-LVMH has further stated that it has no intention whatsoever of launching a tender offer, taking control of Hermès or seeking Board representation.
-But analysts claim that LVMH is only bidding its time and waiting for the right time to make its next move.
+According to the latest announcement, LVMH now holds 15,016,000 shares of Hermès International, representing 14.2% of the company’s share capital.
+The reason behind this acquirement, according to LVMH, is to be a long-term shareholder of Hermès and help in the preservation of the family and French attributes of the famed brand.
+LVMH has further stated that it has no intention whatsoever of launching a tender offer, taking control of Hermès, or seeking Board representation.
+But analysts claim that LVMH is only biding its time and waiting for the right time to make its next move.

-However, LVMH intends to ask for conversion of the derivative instruments of over 3,001,246 Hermès International shares which it currently holds.
-This conversion would allow LVMH to hold 18 017 246 Hermès International shares, or 17.1% of its capital.
-The total cost of this share holding is estimated to be a cool €1.45 billion ($2billion)!
+However, LVMH intends to ask to convert the derivative instruments of over 3,001,246 Hermès International shares, which it currently holds.
+This conversion would allow LVMH to hold 18 017 246 Hermès International shares or 17.1% of its capital.
+This shareholding’s total cost is estimated to be a cool €1.45 billion ($2billion)!

 Given LVMH’s history of snapping up brands from Donna Karan International Inc. to Glenmorangie Plc., one can’t help but agree with the analysts’ view that LVMH is only “ playing a waiting game” for an outright acquisition of the famed Birkin handbag maker.